treolabs/treopim/docs/en/faq/administration.md

 ## Is there an action log?

 Yes, if set, the administrator can trace all actions of all users in the system very precisely.
-It is documented who has changed which entity, which values ​​(fields) and which entries.
-The read accesses are also documented.
+It is documented who has changed which entity, which values (fields) and which entries.
+The read access is also documented.
 The entries in the action log can be searched.